 Floors including sub-floors

 Repair category 2

-Notes Dampness and decay has been recorded adjacent to the bath.
-Dampness and decay has been recorded to the hot water tank and boiler.
-See 'Dampness, Rot and Infestation' section for further information.
+Notes Dampness has been recorded adjacent to the bath at the shower head end.
+See Dampness, rot and infestation section for further information.

-Sections of flooring are loose/uneven.

-There are broken floor tiles.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.